gregorriegler/framework-dependency-kata/README.md

 ### Exercise #5: Remove the Dependency on Scheduling Infrastructure from the model

-Make sure the model does not depend on @Scheduled.
+Make sure the model does not depend on *@Scheduled*.
 Keep the actual report job within in the model while moving the trigger outside.
+Can you find a way to keep the logic that says _when_ it's triggered inside the model without depending on the framework?

 ### Bonus Exercise #6: Get rid of @Transactional